DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop3/Part_IV.md

 ```
 * Do you get the same result?
-* What's different about the process between the two?
+* What's different about the process between the two options (intermediate steps vs chaining with parentheses?)
+* What is more readible?